wxcctechsummit/holcct2107/labslive/lab2.md

 # Lab

-## Video: Setting up a Simple Flow
+## Video: Lab 2 - Adding Menu and Queue Treatment

-> The following video outlines the process to create a simple flow.
-The video uses a generic example.
-You will use the naming convention of `EP_<ID>_wxcclab` where `<ID>` is your attendee ID provided.
-This is to keep a track of all the configuration created end to end.
+> The following video outlines the process of adding a Menu and Queue Treatment to the flow.
+> For configurations, use the naming convention `EP_<ID>_wxcclab` where `<ID>` is your attendee ID provided.
+This can help you keep a track of all the configuration created end to end.

+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/cKGoMDHITDQ?rel=0" title="WxCC Lab 2: Menu and Queue Treatment" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > The video serves as a reference.
 The steps are detailed below the video if you would like a snapshot of what configuration is required.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/LRadvKFIPjA?rel=0" title="WxCC Lab #1 Part 1: Control Hub User Management Admin Task" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---